Simeen19/Employee-Performance-Prediction-/README.md

 - **Retention strategies** can be designed for employees flagged as likely to leave.
 - **Further improvements** can be made by testing more advanced models like XGBoost or fine-tuning the existing ones.

----

-This structured approach helps in making data-driven decisions rather than relying on guesswork.
-Let me know if anything needs tweaking! 😊